cloudfox/sKugies/Resources/Interview Prep/Interview Prep Answers.md

 Explain how view frustum culling can be optimized using multithreading and SIMD(see e.g. the blog post by [Andreas Asplund](http://bitsquid.blogspot.se/2016/10/the-implementation-of-frustum-culling.html))

+- Kick jobs to do frustum vs sphere culling
+    - For each frustum plane, test plane vs sphere
+- Wait for sphere culling to finish
+- For objects that pass sphere test, kick jobs to do frustum vs object-oriented bounding box (OOBB) culling
+    - For each frustum plane, test plane vs OOBB
+- Wait for OOBB culling to finished

 Do you have experience with using performance profiling tools for the GPU?

 Game companies seem to expect you to have experience with profiling and optimizing your code using tools such as NVIDIA Nsight, so do get familiar with them.
 Also, [this](http://pages.tacc.utexas.edu/~eijkhout/Articles/EijkhoutIntroToHPC.pdf) is a good book for brushing up on computer architecture topics such as cache memory.